Bronislava Nijinska: Reasons for leaving Kiev

+With Diaghilev in France

-Diaghilev's 'Ballets Russes' in Paris and Monte Carlo 1921–1925
+Ballets Russes of Paris and Monte Carlo 1921–1925

 The company staged ballets for twenty years, starting with its 1909 opening of La Saison Russe in Paris, and ending in 1929 when its founder Sergei Diaghilev died.
 He had directed the company's operations: both the business and the theatrical (music, choreography, dance, decor and costumes).
 He chiefly worked with five choreographers, more or less in sequence: Fokine (1909-1912, 1914), Nijinsky (1912-1913, 1917), Massine (1915–1920, 1925-1928), Nijinska (1921-1925, 1926), Balanchine (1925-1929).
 Diaghilev's "successive phases" are described as: "reform (Fokine), modernism (Nijinsky and Massine), and ... constructivism and neoclassicism (Nijinska and Balanchine)."
 The early twenties were Nijinska's time at the helm.

 Originally started in Russia by an arts impresario to function as an "exporter of Imperial culture" (initially the ballet productions in Paris), it happened that the company never performed in Russia.
 By 1918 less than half its dancers were Russian, 18 out of 39.
 12 were Polish.
 The rest were four Italians, two Spaniards, two English women, and a Belgian.
 The company's ambivalent and attenuated connection to Russia had not survived the 1914–1918 war, the 1917 revolutions, and the Russian Civil War.
 In 1922 for financial reasons it relocated its base of operations from Paris to Monte Carlo.